 Once a bruise has formed, however, not much can be done to treat it.
 If it is especially sore ice can be applied.
 If it is on a limb, raising it may help to reduce the soreness.

 If unexplained bruises continually appear on the senior, visit the doctor and ask them to examine the bruises.
 Ask the doctor to have a conversation with the senior and assess if someone in the home is hitting them.
-These are reportable events and the senior should be protected immediately if abuse is causing the bruises.
+These are reportable events and the senior should be protected immediately if abuse is causing the bruising in the elderly.